 I’m working very hard to keep this sadness at bay.
-Most days I’m not as happy as I could be but not as sad as I could be either.
 I’m moving forward, making adjustments, and trying to keep up with all of these changes.
-I’m trying not to miss what I’ve lost.
 Some days, however, all I can do is breathe, power through my day, and keep my chin up.

 When my chin is up I notice the faces of those walking by.
 I smile to be polite and am reminded of how good it feels to smile.